dmatysiak/dmatysiak.github.io/_posts/2023-05-20-veatch-intentional-logic-chapter-1.md

-the coming chapters, Veatch intends to address the question of whether the achievements of mathematical logic constitute *bona fide* achievements in logic proper, as well as the question of what the proper relation is of logic to philosophy, especially metaphysics, and whether logic can stand on its own, or else forced to presuppose metaphysics.
+the coming chapters, Veatch intends to address the question of whether the achievements of mathematical logic constitute *bona fide* achievements in logic proper, as well as the question of what the proper relation is of logic to philosophy, especially metaphysics, and whether logic can stand on its own, or else is forced to presuppose metaphysics.